OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 Feel free to improve translations!

 Local translations:
-Use the str_ prefix, followed by some pretty understandable English expression.
+Use the "str_" prefix, followed by some pretty understandable English expression.
 Eg: str_observations, the translation of which must be given in the given active language.
 In this case, observation.

 When you change the language of a web page, you can set other translations for the same terms.